andrey-kofnov/K-Series_TOPML/README.md

 ## Installation and Usage

-1. **Set up the environment**: Install required packages by running:
+1. **Set up the environment**: Download the entire repository and install all required packages by running:

 ```bash
 pip install virtualenv